 Arbitration: A system for resolving a grievance where the parties agree on an independent third party to resolve the dispute.

 Civil Service System: The employment system based on merit and fitness established pursuant to Section 37 of the City Charter.

 Class/Class of Position: A group of positions which is substantially so similar with respect to difficulty, responsibility, and character of work as to require the same kind and amount of training and experience for proper performance and to merit equal pay.
 The class specifications are to be considered descriptive and explanatory and not necessarily inclusive or exclusive.

 Continuous Service: Employment in a regular position which has not been interrupted by resignation, discharge, retirement, or layoff.

-A principal branch of City government that includes the offices Department: of elected City officials and Council appointed employees.
-Differential Pay: Compensation in addition to an employee's base pay for performing the duties prescribed in Article II, Section H. Displacement: A complex system of transfers and/or terminations utilized during a layoff or the return of a permanent employee to his/her former position.
+Department: A principal branch of City government that includes the offices of elected City officials and Council appointed employees.

+Differential Pay: Compensation in addition to an employee's base pay for performing the duties prescribed in Article II, Section H.

+Displacement: A complex system of transfers and/or terminations utilized during a layoff or the return of a permanent employee to his/her former position.

 Emergency: An unforeseen circumstance requiring immediate action, a sudden unexpected happening, or unforeseen occurrence or condition, or a pressing necessity.
 This definition does not apply to Emergency Leave.

 Employee: Any officer or person represented by the BCEA and holding a position in the Classification Plan.

+Exempt Employee/

-Exempt Employee/ An employee whose classification is listed in Exhibit B and who is not covered by the Civil Service System, but is Status: represented by the BCEA.
-Full-Time Employee: An employee who regularly works an average of forty (40) hours a week exclusive of overtime (See Article III for benefit exception).
+An employee whose classification is listed in Exhibit B and

+who is not covered by the Civil Service System but is

+represented by the BCEA.

+Full-Time Employee: An employee who regularly works an average of forty (40)

+hours a week exclusive of overtime (See Article III for benefit exception).

+Grievance:

-- Grievance: A dispute or difference of opinion raised by an employee, a group of employees (with respect to a single common issue), or the Union covered by this Agreement involving the meaning, interpretation, or application of the provisions of this Agreement. - 5/40 Workweek: A workweek that consists of five (5) consecutive eight (8) hour work days followed by two (2) consecutive days off.
+A dispute or difference of opinion raised by an employee, a group of employees (with respect to a single common issue), or the Union covered by this Agreement involving the meaning, interpretation, or application of the provisions of this Agreement.

-Hours of Work:
+Hours of Work: 5/40 Workweek: